 One of the first things that I like to do after I’ve unpacked my bag, is to find my local pub.
 I sit at the bar, chat up the bartender and the locals, and ask about the neighborhood.
 Are there any local events that I should attend?
 Are there neighborhood blogs that I should read?
 I find out at the local pub!

-(Note: I understand that we don’t all love to chat people up at a bar.
-Click here for my free cheat sheet to making new friends while traveling – even if you’re shy.
-It gives you lots of other ideas for meeting people.)
+Note: I understand that we don’t all love to chat people up at a bar.
+For my free cheat sheet on making new friends while traveling, visit here.
+It gives you lots of other ideas for meeting people – even if you’re shy/

 Once I find a place I like, I tend to make it my own.
 I’m not saying I spend all of my time at the pub, but I do stop in for a drink after a day of touring to say hello.
 When it’s time to leave a destination, I usually need to stop by the bar to say my goodbyes.
 (Pro tip: If you don’t drink, order a non-alcoholic ginger beer in a pint glass.
 Or make a coffee shop or book store “your place”.)